'Out of the animal shelter business': Vicksburg Mayor recuses himself from planning of new animal shelter - The Vicksburg Post

 In November 2020, he said he was “completely confident” it would be completed in 2021.

-Since then, some progress has been made on the site — most notably, the city was granted an easement from AT&T, which provided a better point of access to the property on Highway 61 North.
+Since then, some progress has been made on the site — most notably, the city was granted an easement from AT&T, which provided a better point of access to the property on Highway 61 South.

 A local advocate group expressed concerns regarding the new shelter location, even consulting with Arlington, Texas-based Shelter Planners of America to view the proposed site and the current shelter.